iokuznetsov/iokuznetsov.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Substitute professor in Computer Science / Natural Langauge Processing** at the Technical University of Darmstadt [Technical University of Darmstadt](https://www.tu-darmstadt.de/).
-My main research focus is on natural language processing, AI evaluation, NLP for science and education, and responsible AI.
+I am a **Substitute professor in Computer Science / Natural Langauge Processing** at the [Technical University of Darmstadt](https://www.tu-darmstadt.de/).
+My research focus is on natural language processing, AI evaluation, NLP for science and education, and responsible AI.

 ---